lambdaclass/concrete/ROADMAP.md

    `proved_by_lean` and `proved_by_kernel_decision` are strong evidence;
    `tested_by_oracle` is supporting evidence; `proved_by_smt` /
    `solver_trusted` require explicit policy approval; `open` and unreviewed `assumed` are forbidden for release claims.
+The policy must be executable by the Phase 10 verified-profile command, not just written in prose.
 8. Add public examples policy: public-facing examples, website copy, README snippets, paper examples, and showcase manifests must not outclaim their proof status.
 Active candidates can be shown as active work, but cannot be